Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 It can take anywhere from 2 to 48 hours for these updated nameservers to propagate through the internet.
 Even though your registrar will make those changes faster than that, it could take awhile even after those changes are made until you actually see it when you type in your domain name on your browser.

-So get a cup of coffee or do something else.
+So get a cup of coffee or do something else while it connects to your domain hosting.

 Congratulations!
-You just finished pointing your domain name to your web host.
+You just finished pointing your domain name to your web hosting provider.
 After waiting for those changes propagate, you'll be able to set up your website.

 If you don't yet have email set up, make sure you don't pick something boring like info@...
 Instead get inspiration from our guide to picking awesome role-based email addresses.